-The new economists shared with their mentors a clear perception of the state's role in the economy, the need for a "modernizing elite" to manage it, and the role nuclear energy could play.
+The new economists shared with their mentors a clear perception of the state's role in the economy; the need for a 'modernizing elite' to manage it; and the role nuclear energy could play.
 Indeed, the latter seems to have overwhelmed their economic rationality.
 The first study on the economic viability of nuclear power in Pakistan was undertaken in 1955 by Maurice Kilbridge, a HAG member, with input from other members.
-Kilbridge concluded not only that "there does not seem to be much of an economic case for the use of large-plant nuclear power in either East or West Pakistan" but that the pursuit of such a goal was unrealistic for the foreseeable future, noting that "probably not more than 10 persons in all Pakistan... have any extensive training in nuclear technology, and... not many more [have] the basic education necessary to absorb such training."
-58
+Kilbridge concluded not only that, 'there does not seem to be much of an economic case for the use of large-plant nuclear power in either East or West Pakistan,' but that the pursuit of such a goal was unrealistic for the foreseeable future, noting that, 'probably not more than 10 persons in all Pakistan . . . have any extensive training in nuclear technology, and . . . not many more [have] the basic education necessary to absorb such training.'58

 The Kilbridge study should have dampened the enthusiasm to develop nuclear power in Pakistan, but it did not.
 The determination to hasten Pakistan over the threshold into the atomic age remained strong.
-Even a decade later, in 1966, at meetings of the Planning Commission, "those in charge argued vehemently that nuclear energy was the wave of the future, that we could develop many peaceful uses of nuclear energy, and that we would be left behind in the race of modern science and technology unless nuclear research was given adequate funds."59 Forty years later this vision continues to drive the allocation of large funds into nuclear energy sources, and are located at unsafe sites that add to the risk of catastrophic accidents.60 It is ironic that Pakistan's decision-makers remain intent on the nuclear dream when in the home of that dream, the United States, no new nuclear reactor has been built in three decades.
+Even a decade later, in 1966, at meetings of the Planning

+Commission, 'those in charge argued vehemently that nuclear energy was the wave of the future, that we could develop many peaceful uses of nuclear energy, and that we would be left behind in the race of modern science and technology unless nuclear research was given adequate funds.'59 Forty years later this vision continues to drive the allocation of large funds into nuclear energy projects that provide electricity at much higher costs than other available energy sources, and are located at unsafe sites that add to the risk of catastrophic accidents.60 It is ironic that Pakistan's decision-makers remain intent on the nuclear dream when in the United States, the home of that dream, no new nuclear reactor has been built in three decades.